CYBEX-P/cybex/Markdown and openAPI/Cybex-P Input Module.md

 - `runningconfig`
 	- A text file created by `run.py` and deleted during normal exit.
 This file contains the host, port of the websocket used by `input.py`  to pass commands to `run.py`  (IPC).

-There are currently six pluginsin the input module; four of the plugins are open source threat intelligence platforms while the other two plugins are entities that are fully native to the `Cybex-P Input Module`.
+There are currently six plugins in the input module; four of the plugins are open source threat intelligence platforms while the other two plugins are entities that are fully native to the `Cybex-P Input Module`.
 The  ***plugins*** themselves are comprosed of the following services:
 - `common`
 	- Cybex Source Fetching, Exponential backoff, Cybex Sources.
 Common plugin module used by the other modules
 - `misp_api`